Logo

 On 21 March 2013, following significant leadership tensions arising from poor opinion polling, Simon Crean called for Gillard to spill the leadership, with the aim of encouraging Rudd to challenge for the position of Prime Minister.

-Simon Crean said he would challenge Wayne Swan for the role of Deputy Leader, if Rudd ran for the leadership.
+Simon Crean said he would challenge Wayne Swan for the role of deputy leader, if Rudd ran for the leadership.

 Simon Crean subsequently announced he would retire from politics at the 2013 election.

-Simon Crean retired as the first person to serve as a Cabinet Minister under four different Labor Prime Ministers since Jack Beasley.
+Simon Crean retired as the first person to serve as a Cabinet Minister under four Labor Prime Ministers since Jack Beasley.

 In October 2014, Simon Crean was elected chairman of the Australian Livestock Exporters Council.